-On July 24, 2013, the Company's Registration Statement was declared effective by the SEC, and on July 25, 2013, the Company's Common Stock began trading on the NASDAQ Global Market under the symbol "ONTX."
+On July 24, 2013, the Company's Registration Statement was declared effective by the SEC, and on July 25, 2013, the Company's Common Stock began trading on the NASDAO Global Market under the symbol "ONTX."

 On July 30, 2013, immediately prior to the consummation of the IPO, all outstanding shares of Preferred Stock automatically converted into shares of Common Stock at the applicable conversion ratio then in effect.
-As a result of the conversion, as of September 30, 2013, the Company had no shares of Preferred Stock outstanding.
+Commencing with the conversion, the Company has had no shares of Preferred Stock outstanding.

 On July 30, 2013, the Company completed the IPO.
-The Company received net proceeds of \$79,811,000 from the IPO, net of underwriting discounts and commissions and other estimated offering expenses.
+The Company received net proceeds of \$79,811,000 from the IPO, net of underwriting discounts and commissions and other offering expenses.